MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 The availability of workers is actively monitored.
 If a worker cannot be reached or replies to have [an unhealthy state](../monitor/health.md), it will be removed from the gateway.

-### Caching

-There aren't any caching options yet, but we are planning on implementing them.
-Please [let us know](../community/contribute.md) if you need this, it will help us prioritize our work!

 ### Configuration properties

 The following configuration properties are available:

-* repository - url of the repository (required).
 * monitor - worker monitoring interval in milliseconds (optional, default `5000`).
-* middlewares - list of [middleware modules](../develop/middleware.md) to load (optional).
 * trustKey - key for creating trusted clients (optional).

 A full configuration example looks like this: